UISugar/ThreeDCardView/README.md

 ## License

-FomaViewableSound is available under the MIT license.
+ThreeDCardView is available under the MIT license.
 See the LICENSE file for more info.